 up to 3 years of age: 3 years;

 from 3 to 18 years of age: 5 years.

-The application form, complete with the necessary documentation, can be submitted to the competent consulate by post or through the consular network.
-Once it has been processed, the applicant can make an appointment with the consulate to have his/her fingerprints taken and to sign the document, which is then issued.
+The application form, complete with the necessary documents, can be submitted to the competent Consulate by post or through the consular network.
+Once the application has been processed, the applicant can make an appointment with the Consulate to have his/her fingerprints taken and to sign the document, which is then issued.

 a) duly documented permanent pathology or physical impediment (e.g. medical certificate from a local health agency, hospital, etc.);